GoPlausible/.github/profile/algorand-x402-documentation/README.md

 2. Asset ID validation
 3. Decimal place conversions on asset units and amounts

+### Transaction Group with composability

+The implementation allows for composability of transactions within the payment group, enabling more complex interactions such as multi-step payments, conditional payments, or integrating with other smart contracts on Algorand.

+The `paymentGroup` can include additional transactions beyond the payment and fee transactions, and the `paymentIndex` field specifies which transaction in the group is the actual payment transaction.
+This flexibility allows developers to create more sophisticated payment flows while still adhering to the x402 protocol.

 ## x402 V2 Packages for Algorand (AVM) implementation:

 ### Typescript Packages: